Ronald Roesch: Biography and education

-SFU's Mental Health, Law, and Policy Institute, which has been directed by Roesch since it was founded in 1991, is recognized as a world leader in the forensic assessment of risk for violence, stalking, jail mental health, and sexual violence.
+SFU's Mental Health, Law, and Policy Institute, which was directed by Roesch since it was founded in 1991, is recognized as a world leader in the forensic assessment of risk for violence, stalking, jail mental health, and sexual violence.
 It has published forensic assessment instruments on these topics, and many of the instruments have been translated and are used in countries throughout the world.